 Nola and I then arrived at our parked car and said farewell to this Maui walk through the beachfront parks.

-A Maui walk is a great antidote to pricey tourist attractions and enhances an island vacation.
+A relaxed outdoor walk is a great antidote to pricey tourist attractions and enhances a Maui vacation.
 For more about Maui activities and Hawaiian culture, see the Feature Stories on our condo website.

 Image Credit: Photos by Art Chester